-Next it was time to put up our support to replace the wall.
-This took a couple steps as we had to continue to support the wall before we put our own support up.
+Next, it was time to put up our support to replace the wall.
+This took a couple of steps as we had to continue to support the wall before we put our own support up.
 It was quite a bit of moving braces around, but it was less time consuming than the wiring!
-Oh and yes, that kitchen is now beige to match the rest of the house!
+Oh, and yes, that kitchen is now beige to match the rest of the house!

 And of course, no project is complete without many late night trips to Menards to pick up supplies 😉

 The project originally started off with the thought of using these beams as support.
 It ended up that the beams wouldn’t be strong enough to support the wall, so they ended up being just for decor instead.
 Our one beam wasn’t going to be long enough to reach the other end of the wall, so we had to cut up the other one to make it work.
 To cover the seam we got a simple metal strip and spray painted it an oil-rubbed bronze for a more rustic look.
 We then took the other beam and cut that up to add a cool corner look!

 It’s almost done!
 The last step was starting on finishing touches.
 We painted, added some trim, put up sheetrock where it got taken off with the wall, and did a popcorn spray to match the rest of our ceiling (which did not work…back to the drawing board).

 Like I said earlier, we still have some things left to do.
 We’re going to add more finishing touches and take off the kitchen floor and stain it to match everything else.
 In our future, we’d love to get some new wide plank floors, but the stained plywood works for now 🙂

 But besides that, it looks so big.
 The best part is that it is open and you can be in one spot of the house and see/talk to everyone.
 No one is closed off!
 It was physically and mentally a big project (still is), but it was worth it.